KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi/README.md

 ### Billing
 [📖 Back to summary](#documentation)\
 You may use the management endpoint to retrieve data for your usage.
-Here an example on how to get the usage for the month of april.
+Here an example on how to get the usage for the month of April.

 ```csharp
     var management = _openAiFactory.CreateManagement(integrationName);